dabamos/dmpack/README.md

 The Fortran Package Manager will fetch all third-party dependencies automatically.
 The library and programs will be installed to `~/.local` by default.
-The configuration and the shared files have to be installed manually.
+The configuration and shared files have to be installed manually.

 ### Linux